OmnipotentQwill/TimerApp/README.md

 - Basic timer that automatally starts counting after it's ended
 - Start and restart button
-o The start button starts the timer. self explsiantory o The restart button stops the timer and restarts it back to 0:00
+o The start button starts the timer. self explanatory o The restart button stops the timer and restarts it back to 0:00
 - Setting that allows the user to change the one minute timer up to 60 minutes.

 # Wish list features

-These features are ideas or future plans for the app but none are guarantee to be implmented.
-Statuses for feature development will be posted at a later date.
+These features are ideas or future plans for the app but none are guaranteed to be implmented.
+Statuses for feature development will be posted at a later date!

 - More settings
-  o Setting that allows the gear to be hidden until the mouse is hovering over it. o Setting that allows the user to change the noise after the timer ends to any mp3 audio file they choose. o Setting that allows the user to turn the sound after the timer ends off o Setting that allows the user to change the animation of the gear o Setting that adds menu bar functionaility. o Setting that gets rid of the main window process while the app lives purly in the menu bar!
+   Setting that allows the gear to be hidden until the mouse is hovering over it.
+   Setting that allows the user to change the noise after the timer ends to any mp3 audio file they choose.
+   Setting that allows the user to turn the sound after the timer ends off Setting that allows the user to change the animation of the gear when clicked Setting that adds menu bar functionaility!
+   Setting that gets rid of the main window process while the app lives purly in the menu bar!

 - Adopt liquid glass